How to share your data room without losing control of your documents

 Don't just copy-paste the link and send it.
 Take 90 seconds to configure these settings.
 It matters more than you think.

-Most founders share their data room link over email.
+Most teams share their data room link over email.
 It's simple and direct.
-But how you frame that email - and how the link is set up - makes a real difference.
+But how you frame that email and how the link is set up, makes a real difference.

 Here's what a clean data room invite email looks like: